openaustralia/morph/app/views/documentation/tutorial.md

 Some webpages are much harder to scrape than others.
 This member information is published in a simple html list, rather than embedded in an image.
-This means we should be able to write a scraper to collect it.
+This means you should be able to write a scraper to collect it.
 If the information was in an image or PDF then it would be much harder to access programmatically and therefor much harder to write a scraper for.

-Now that we've found our data and we know we can scrape it, the next step is to set up out scraper.
+Now that you've found the data you want to scrape and you know you *can* scrape it, the next step is to set up your scraper.

 ## Create your scraper on morph.io and clone it locally

 The easiest way to get started is to [create a new scraper on morph.io](https://morph.io/scrapers/new).

-Select the language we want to write our scraper in.
+Select the language you want to write your scraper in.
 This tutorial uses Ruby, so let's go with that.

 If you are a member of organisations on GitHub,